haswillb/push-client/README.md

 That's because your creds aren't right!

-### client.rb
+### Making authenticated requests

-client.rb is the only file you should have to modify in this repo.
-Open it up and you'll see a place to add your app_id and credentials (from the UI).
+`client.rb` is the only file you should have to modify in this repo.
+Open it up and you'll see a place to add your `app_id` and credentials (from the UI).
 Below that is a sample message object.